 Overall what I took out of Net Prophet was that possibilities are endless if you work hard passionate about what you do and surround yourself with the right people anything is possible.
 I particularly liked the Over story; I like hearing how far people have come.
 Aaron Marshall’s story was both heart-warming and interesting and how he overcame his obstacles to create a popular app such as Over without having a big budget or backing from bigger companies.
 It’s a reminder that sometimes you don’t need to sell your soul to be successful.

 I enjoyed being in a room filled with like-minded people and be wowed by the likes of the big players in the digital space like Ebay.
-The way they are changing the game in the retail space I found fascinating.
+The way they are changing the game in the retail space I found fascinating, almost as fascinating as getting LOL Boost services for the video game you can play with the best grahics card for gaming you can find at review sites online.
 I like that in this new digital age the focus is still solely on the customer but with innovative technology and fast forward thinking things are being done quicker and easier.
 As Jody Ford, the vice President of Marketing for Ebay nicely said, “Customers want to get what they want when they want it wherever they are.”
 It may not be things we don’t already know, but certainly helps broaden your mind to see how you can apply similar thinking to solve problems in the African retail space.